What Causes Deformed Ears?

-Minor problems during normal fetal development cause the ears to protrude unnaturally far from the head, or may result in constricted ear or “cup ear,” where the patient’s ears are abnormally small, or microtia where the majority of the external ear is missing.
-In all of these cases, ear surgery, or otoplasty, may be able to give the ear a more balanced and natural-looking appearance.
+Minor problems during normal development in a mother’s womb can cause a baby’s ears to protrude unnaturally far from the head or may result in constricted ear or cup ear.
+This is when the patient’s ears are abnormally small (microtia) and a majority of the external ear is missing.
+In these instances, ear surgery, known as an otoplasty, may be able to give your child’s ear a more balanced and natural-looking appearance.

-The ear is a very intricate organ, composed of cartilage, skin and fat folded into its characteristic complex pattern.
-Although every child is unique and every patient requires his own distinctive approach, congenital ear deformities tend to fall into two categories.
+Although every child is unique and every patient requires his or her own distinctive approach, congenital ear deformities tend to fall into two categories:

-Between the third and sixth months of fetal development, the cartilage forming the outer ears begins to undergo a series of folds which give the ear its characteristic appearance.
-In some cases, the process can be interrupted, and a missing fold causes the ears to protrude more than 2 centimeters from the side of the head.
+1. Prominent ears: Between the third and sixth month of development in the womb, the cartilage forming the outer ears begins to undergo a series of folds that give the ear its appearance.
+In some cases, the process can be interrupted, and a missing fold can cause the ears to protrude more than 2 centimeters from the side of the head.

-Cosmetic otoplasty techniques can often decrease the prominent ear by recreating the missing cartilage folds, bringing the ear closer to the head and reducing the size of the earlobes in order to give the ear a more normal anatomical appearance.
-These procedures are generally carried out on children between the ages of five and seven when the ear is of nearly adult size and the cartilage is of adequate thickness to tolerate scoring or hold sutures.
-While it is optimal to perform the procedure as early as possible, to avoid many of the psychological and social difficulties that may occur, the procedure can actually be performed on patients of any age.
+Cosmetic otoplasty techniques can often decrease the prominent ear by re-creating the missing cartilage folds, bringing the ear closer to the head and reducing the size of the earlobes in order to give the ear a more normal anatomical appearance.
+These procedures are generally carried out on children between the ages of 5 and 7, when the ear is of nearly adult size and the cartilage is of adequate thickness to tolerate scoring or to hold sutures.
+While it is optimal to perform the procedure as early as possible to avoid many of the psychological and social difficulties that may occur, the procedure can actually be performed on patients of any age.

-Also known as a “cup ear” or “lop ear” deformity, this malformation occurs when the upper helical rim is folded over, wrinkled or tight.
-In the most severe cases, the ear may be rolled up almost into a tube and the front part tilted forward, requiring additional cartilage taken from elsewhere in the body to fully correct.
+2. Constricted ears: Also known as a cup ear or lop ear deformity, this malformation occurs when the upper helical rim of the ear is folded over, wrinkled or tight.
+In the most severe cases, the ear may be rolled up almost into a tube with the front part tilted forward, requiring additional cartilage to be taken from elsewhere in the body to fully correct the malformation.

-Reconstructive ear surgery can help with a child’s hearing loss and appearance.
-Magdelena Soldanska, M.D., one of our pediatric plastic surgeons, has received extra training in microtia surgery.
+In addition to appearance, reconstructive ear surgery can help with a child’s hearing loss issues.
+Magdalena Soldanska, MD, a Pediatric Plastic Surgeon at Children’s Healthcare of Atlanta, has received extra training in microtia surgery.

-Can otoplasty affect my child’s ability to hear?
+Can otoplasty (ear surgery) affect my child’s ability to hear?

-Otoplasty addresses the ears but does not directly affect the internal structures that control hearing.
-It cannot improve hearing, but choosing a board-certified and experienced plastic surgeon will minimize complications and risks.
+Otoplasty, also known as ear surgery, addresses the ears but does not directly affect the internal structures that control hearing.
+It cannot improve hearing, but choosing a board-certified and experienced plastic surgeon like we have at Children’s will help minimize complications and risks.

 Can otoplasty fix ears that stick out too far?

-Can ear surgery correct the appearance of cauliflower ear or trauma?
+Can ear surgery correct the appearance of cauliflower ear caused by trauma?